Are Your Pre-K Students Ready for Lowercase Letters?

 The Pre-K classroom on the first day of school is quite a place to behold!
 All these little ones—some well-versed at saying bye to their families, some crying nonstop, some knowing their shapes, and some not knowing any shapes—are all in your classroom.

 When it comes to choosing the correct Pre-K writing materials for your class, it’s good to keep developmental levels, standards, and learning and cultural differences in mind.
 The same strategy or tool might not be effective for every student, so a variety of developmental, hands-on learning strategies and materials are key to preparing your little learners for kindergarten.

 So…when do you start writing instruction in Pre-K?

-Pre-K children are generally not ready for either formal paper/pencil lessons or for kindergarten workbooks.
+Pre-K children are generally not ready for either formal paper/pencil lessons or for kindergarten student editions.
 They need an informal readiness program that suits their developmental needs and abilities.
 Here’s the difference between informal readiness and formal instruction.

 Formal instruction should not begin until children can demonstrate the following:

 - Knowledge of simple size and shape concepts for Big Line/Little Line and Big Curve/Little Curve

 - Ability to hold a crayon with fingers placed correctly